- Service name and description

 - Record: The Applicant will provide all documents required for filing purposes.

 - Publication: if the certificate was issued the CAA will publish the status of certification of the aerodrome in the AIP.

 - Required Documents

-An applicant for an aerodrome certificate shall submit to CAA:
+An applicant for an aerodrome certificate shall submit to CAA for approval: